 - Start with authentication and header evidence first.
-SPF, DKIM, DMARC, and the Received chain explain more incidents than copy edits do.
+SPF, DKIM, DMARC, and the

-- Spam score is one useful signal, but it is not the whole answer.
+chain explain more incidents than subject-line edits do. - Spam score is useful, but it is only one signal.
 Pair it with blacklist checks and end-to-end inbox placement tests.

 Quick answer